js-collection/xhr-perfect-model/README.md

   - progress return the object with progression data sended (an exemple, the bytes and percentage of file sending) and it is called for many times how steps needed for completation (or failing)
   - results is the final data resulted of operations... the payloads, the restful json object of end operations

-  Remember to register your api into the class in place of the `connectors_ENDPOINT_SECTOR` placeholder.
-You can registre infinite api sectors.